An Algebraic Roadmap of Particle Theories, Part I: General construction: Abstract

 \section{Abstract}

-It is a curious fact that our most well-studied BSM theories can inform us about the Standard Model itself.
-Just over a decade ago,~\citep{AGUTS}, Baez and Huerta explained how the Standard Model's gauge group can be seen to coincide with the intersection of Georgi and Glashow's SU(5), and Pati and Salam's $SU(4)\times SU(2)\times SU(2)$, inside Spin(10).
-More recently, \citep{fh1}, \citep{fh2}, it was shown how (up to a factor of B-L) the Spin(10) model, the Pati-Salam model, the Left-Right Symmetric model, the Standard Model pre-Higgs mechanism, and the Standard Model post-Higgs mechanism are interlinked via a sequence of \it division algebraic reflections. \rm Between these three papers, \citep{AGUTS}, \citep{fh1}, \citep{fh2}, are six theories that have been studied extensively by particle physicists.
-In this article, we demonstrate how the full set of \it six familiar particle models may be laid out in one connected algebraic particle roadmap. \rm
+Expanding the results of~\citep{AGUTS}, \citep{fh1}, \citep{fh2}, we demonstrate a network of algebraic connections between \it six well-known particle theories. \rm These are the Spin(10) model, the Georgi-Glashow model, the Pati-Salam model, the Left-Right Symmetric model, the Standard Model both pre- and post-Higgs mechanism.

-The inclusion of a quaternionic reflection within the network further differentiates $W^{\pm}$ bosons from the $Z^0$ boson in comparison to the Standard Model.
+A new inclusion of a quaternionic reflection within the network further differentiates $W^{\pm}$ bosons from the $Z^0$ boson in comparison to the Standard Model.
 It may introduce subtle new considerations for the phenomenology of electroweak symmetry breaking.